Common names: Tagasaste, Tree Lucerne

 Now, here’s the interesting part, Tagasaste actually waters the surface soil around it with water pumped up by the deep roots.
 This means that the surface roots and mycelia can continue to break down and absorb soil nutrients even in the driest weather.
 Other plants nearby can benefit from this too in difficult conditions.

 Tagasate is used around the world as a windbreak and fodder crop.
 It grows back well with more nutritious leaves after being cut or pruned.
+Our chickens love it, as does a friends sheep.

 Locally, its a weed.
 That’s great news too because it shows that it is hardy and well adapted to our local climate.
+It grows from the plains and into the hills and in a variety of conditions.
+Those in the shade in the hills don’t seem to flower as much as those in the open.